JonasSchubert/kULID/README.md

 ## License

-kULID is distributed under the MIT license.
+KUlid is distributed under the MIT license.
 [See LICENSE](LICENSE.md) for details.

 ```
 MIT License